 Title: From 'La Piazza' to 'Puente': How place, people and technology make intergenerational learning

 Authors: F. Decortis, E. Ackermann, M. Barajas, R. Magli, M. Owen, G. Toccafondi

 Abstract: The divide between generations and the need to integrate aging populations through life wide learning strategies have been evidenced by researches and policy documents.
 Yet, the lack of mutually beneficial learning practices calls for innovative solutions to prevent societal fragmentation.
-In 'La Piazza' the purpose was to identify good practices through the use of case studies and interaction design techniques and gauge the potential of digital technologies as enablers of intergenerational learning.
-In 'Puente', the goal is to further explore the transformative power of existing good practices and to provide guidelines for the design of environments in which young and old can grow in connection.
+In |La Piazza| the purpose was to identify good practices through the use of case studies and interaction design techniques and gauge the potential of digital technologies as enablers of intergenerational learning.
+In |Puente|, the goal is to further explore the transformative power of existing good practices and to provide guidelines for the design of environments in which young and old can grow in connection.

 Keywords: intergenerational learning; generation divide; digital technologies; case studies; good practices; interaction design; aging populations; e-learning; online learning; technology enhanced learning.